-Samuel L. Jackson and Jennifer Garner have been asking us for years: “What’s in your wallet?” – and while that phase has become synonymous with Capital One and their line of credit cards – did you know that that Capital One also offers a fully-online banking experience with checking, savings, money market and certificates of deposit (CDs)?
+Samuel L. Jackson and Jennifer Garner have been asking us for years: “What’s in your wallet?” – and while that phase has become synonymous with Capital One and their line of credit cards – did you know that Capital One also offers a fully-online banking experience with checking, savings, money market and certificates of deposit (CDs)?
 They’ve coined this branch of their business Capital One 360 – and they do have some pretty competitive APYs and interest rates on their savings accounts in addition to offering similarly noteworthy perks as their credit cards.

 What is a Capital One 360 Savings Account?

-As of May 2019, there are no maintenance fees or minimum balance requirements for a Capital One 360 Savings Account.
+There are no maintenance fees or minimum balance requirements for a Capital One 360 Savings Account.

 However, Capital One does disclose that the following fees may be charged to your account: